-If your baby does take a full feed at night, she should be able to sleep for around 3-4 hours afterward.
-An average sleep cycle for babies around 6-months old is somewhere around 45-90 minutes.
+If your baby does take a full feed at night, she should be able to sleep for at least 3-4 hours afterward.
+An average sleep cycle for babies around 6-months old is somewhere around 45-60 minutes.
 If she’s waking up within this time frame after she has eaten, it’s likely that she’s dependent on the sucking and soothing actions of your feeding routine to get back to sleep.

-Will they go back to sleep without a feed?
+Will your child go back to sleep without a feed?

 Does your child fall asleep independently?